Trepan-Debuggers/bashdb/README-git.md

-# To install from the sourceforge git repository
+# To install from the Github git repository

 ## Prerequisites